-Burnout is problem - one that is pan industry and cross continent.
-Burnout is not (yet) included in the World Health Organisation disease classification although burnout is acknowledged by them as a public health problem and "one to watch".
+Burnout is a problem that is pan industry and cross continent.
+Burnout has only recently (2019) been included World Health Organisation disease classification although burnout has been acknowledged by them as a public health problem for years.
 Perceived to be a Western disease - burnout is spreading into the developing world too.
+It is pandemic.

 Does burnout exist?
 We say - yes.

 Whether burnout exists as a distinct disease has been questioned by some experts.
 They argue that burnout is depression or anxiety.
-Others say burnout is a separate diagnosis but one needs to be mindful of numerous possible overlaps, coexistence with and contribution to other conditions for example thyroid disease.
+Others say burnout is a separate diagnosis but either way one must be mindful of possible overlaps, coexistence with and contribution to other conditions for example thyroid disease.

 Too many people have burnout

-The important ongoing debate about burnout does not detract from the fact that millions of people today are experiencing ill health because their work content, work style and workload is not sustainable for them.
+The important ongoing debates about burnout do not detract from the fact that millions of people today are experiencing ill health because their work content, work style and workload is not sustainable for them.